-As a mom who often travels with my little one alone, I am ALWAYS on the lookout for advice and ideas from other moms!
+As a mom who often travels with my little one alone, I am ALWAYS on the lookout for advice and ideas about traveling with kids from other moms!
 Today Onyi, a mother, and Physician Assistant, from the fabulous mommy and lifestyle blog Sincerely Onyi is sharing her favorite solo mode of transportation with kids as a featured guest blogger!
 I think you might be surprised by what she prefers (wink).
-If you are looking for more tips for traveling with a little child be sure to check out our post on ways to prepare your little one for an upcoming trip!

 As always, happy and safe travels friends!